vwout/os-secondscreen/README.md

 The features are:
 - display of the current slide as image
 - display of lyrics and verses including chords using [opensong.js](https://github.com/deepflame/opensong.js)
+- display of the body text of the current slide moved to the bottom of the screen with a green background to be used as a chroma overlay for videos.

 ## What is OpenSong?